Skip to content

 • A VRF is not a VLAN.
 A VLAN separates Layer 2 broadcast domains.
 A VRF separates Layer 3 routing tables.

-• GRE does not encrypt by itself.
-GRE gives you encapsulation.
-IPsec gives you protection.
+• GRE does not encrypt.
+GRE gives encapsulation.
+IPsec gives protection.

-• A tunnel interface can look healthy while the inner route is wrong.
+• A tunnel interface can show up/up while the inner route is wrong.

-• VXLAN is not just “a bigger VLAN.”
-It is an overlay that uses VTEPs and VNIs over an IP underlay.
+• VXLAN is not a bigger VLAN.
+It is an overlay with VTEPs and VNIs over an IP underlay.

-• LISP does not simply replace routing.
-It adds a mapping system between endpoint identifiers and routing locators.
+• LISP does not replace routing.
+It adds a mapping system between EIDs and RLOCs.

-2. Why do you verify the underlay before the overlay?
+• Always verify the underlay before you troubleshoot the overlay.

-3. What is the difference between VRF separation and tunnel encapsulation?
+• Explain the difference between VRF separation and tunnel encapsulation.

 Objectives